awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_physical.md

 1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the AWS account root user\.
 **Note**
 If you previously signed in to the console with *[IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html)* credentials, your browser might remember this preference and open your account\-specific sign\-in page\.
 You cannot use the IAM user sign\-in page to sign in with your AWS account root user credentials\.
 If you see the IAM user sign\-in page, choose **Sign\-in using root user credentials** near the bottom of the page to return to the main sign\-in page\.
-From there, you can type your AWS account email address and password\.
+From there, you can enter your AWS account email address and password\.

 1. On the right side of the navigation bar, choose on your account name, and then choose **My Security Credentials**\.
 If necessary, choose **Continue to Security Credentials**\.
 ![\[My Security Credentials in the navigation menu\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/security-credentials-root.shared.console.png)